lundegaard/lundium/README.md

 # Lundium

 Lundium is a library of UI components used across Lundegaard projects .
-Goal of this library is to provide one base from which components could be shared and reused, thus offering one central point for further development and improvements
+Goal of this library is to provide one base from which components could be shared and reused, thus offering one central point for further development and improvements.

 ## Getting started